-Phi Optics is an optical microscope company that has created a way for life science researches to explore deeper, discover more, and cure better.
-Their patented technology, Quantitative Phase Imaging (QPI), revolutionizes the way life science researchers perform fundamental science researchers perform fundamental science on live cells, discover how diseases spread and identify how drugs combat diseases.
+Phi Optics is an optical microscope company that has created a way for life science researchers to explore deeper, discover more, and cure better.
+Their patented technology, Quantitative Phase Imaging (QPI), revolutionizes the way life science researchers perform fundamental science on live cells, discover how diseases spread, and identify how drugs combat diseases.

 Dr. Gabriel Popescu, Associate Professor in Electrical & Computer Engineering at the University of Illinois at Urbana-Champaign, developed the QPI with hopes that it would be a practical instrument that would help other researchers discover scientific breakthroughs.
-Dr. Catalin Chiritscu, alumnus of Urbana Champaign’s Material Science and Engineering Program joined Phi Optics at Chief Operations Officer and Principal Scientist.
+Dr. Catalin Chiritscu, alumnus of Urbana-Champaign’s Materials Science & Engineering Program, joined Phi Optics as Chief Operations Officer and Principal Scientist.